Hierarchical RBF: Hierarchical algorithm

-An idea of hierarchical algorithm is an acceleration of calculations due to decomposition of intricate problems on the great number of simple (see picture).
+A hierarchical algorithm allows for an acceleration of calculations due to decomposition of intricate problems on the great number of simple (see picture).

 In this case, hierarchical division of space contains points on elementary parts, and the system of small dimension solves for each.
 The calculation of surface in this case is taken to the hierarchical (on the basis of tree-structure) calculation of interpolant.
 A method for a 2D case is offered by Pouderoux J. et al. For a 3D case, a method is used in the tasks of 3D graphics by W. Qiang et al. and modified by Babkov V.